hermansc/kmeans/README.md

 ## Example

-Currently the web-service is available at the following URL (likely to change): http://cassarossa.samfundet.no:8080/
+Currently the web-service is available at the following URL: http://kmeans.schistad.info/